-The Vermont Department of Labor provides salary information for DNP-educated advanced nursing professionals throughout Vermont (2014):
+The Vermont Department of Labor provides salary information for DNP-educated advanced nursing professionals in Burlington (2018):

 Nurse Administrators and Executives:

 - Burlington: $120,510-$170,290

 An Overview of Hourly Wages for Vermont’s DNP Nurses